Srush-02/networkCA1/README.md

+# Automated Container Deployment and Administration in the Cloud

+## Automated HealthCare App Deployment on Azure using AWS CloudFormation, EC2 instance, Ansible, Docker & GitHub Actions.

+Project structure:

 Step 1: Code commited to github repository
 Step 2: A GitHub Actions workflow will automatically triggered by pushing the code on specif branch/ main.